Rockz1152/blackndsky/browsers/firefox.md

 ```
 Open Firefox

+- Click `Continue`
 - Select the options you want and click `Save and Continue`
 - Continue through the onboarding process or close the tab
 - Right click the "Firefox View" button in the top left and select `Remove from Toolbar`
+- Right click the "Show sidebar" button to the left of the back arrow and select `Remove from Toolbar`

 ----